open-mmlab/mmdetection/docs/en/tutorials/customize_dataset.md

 Actually, we define a simple annotation format in MMEninge's [BaseDataset ](https://github.com/open-mmlab/mmengine/blob/main/mmengine/dataset/base_dataset.py#L116)and all existing datasets are processed to be compatible with it, either online or offline.

 The annotation of the dataset must be in `json` or `yaml`, `yml` or `pickle`, `pkl` format; the dictionary stored in the annotation file must contain two fields `metainfo` and `data_list`.
-The `metainfo` is a dictionary, which contains the metadata of the dataset; `data_list` is a list, each element in the list is a dictionary, the dictionary defines a raw data (raw data), each raw data contains a or several training/testing samples.
+The `metainfo` is a dictionary, which contains the metadata of the dataset, such as class information; `data_list` is a list, each element in the list is a dictionary, the dictionary defines a raw data (raw data), each raw data contains a or several training/testing samples.

 Here is an example.